Guernsey is a major centre for the provision of international trust and corporate services.

-There are two categories of fiduciary licence:
+There are three categories of fiduciary licence:

 - A personal fiduciary licence can only be granted to an individual and authorises the holder to carry on a restricted range of fiduciary activities.
 Those include acting as a company director, as trustee (but not as a sole trustee), and as executor of a will or administrator of an estate and as a foundation official for foundations.

 Licences are granted to entities and individuals who meet the minimum criteria for licensing set out in Schedule 1 of the Law.
-Licensees are required to meet the criteria on an on-going basis.
+Licensees are required to meet the criteria on an ongoing basis.

 Additionally, the Commission may grant a specific discretionary exemption to permit entities and individuals to carry out regulated fiduciary activities.
-Please click here for further information.